 The stones are removed through a small incision in the back and may be necessary when:

-- the stone causes the blockage and infection or is damaging the kidneys
+- the rock causes the blockage and infection or is damaging the kidneys

-- the stone has become too big to pass
+- the rock has become too big to pass

 - the pain can not be controlled